SevgiAkten/pycellga/README.md

 Contributions are welcome!
 Please read the contributing guidelines first.

+## Testing

+To ensure that `pycellga` works as expected, we have provided a comprehensive suite of tests.
+Follow these steps to run the tests locally:

+1. **Install dependencies**: Make sure you have installed all the necessary dependencies from `requirements.txt`.
+You can install them using the following command:

+    ```bash
+    pip install -r requirements.txt
+    ```

+2. **Run tests**: Navigate to the root directory of the project and run the test suite using `pytest`.

+    ```bash
+    pytest
+    ```

+    This will automatically discover and execute all the test cases.

+3. **Check code coverage** (Optional): You can check the test coverage of the package using `pytest-cov`.
+First, ensure you have installed `pytest-cov`:

+    ```bash
+    pip install pytest-cov
+    ```

+    Then, run the tests with coverage reporting:

+    ```bash
+    pytest --cov=pycellga
+    ```

+    A summary of code coverage will be displayed in the terminal.

+4. **Generate coverage reports**: If you want a detailed HTML report of the code coverage, run:

+    ```bash
+    pytest --cov=pycellga --cov-report=html
+    ```

+    Open the `htmlcov/index.html` file in a web browser to view the detailed coverage report.

+5. **Add new tests (if applicable)**:
+    - If your changes introduce new features or modify existing functionality, write additional test cases to cover these changes.
+    - Place your tests in the appropriate subdirectory within the `tests` folder, following the naming convention `test_<feature_name>.py`.

+6. **Review testing guidelines**:
+    - Ensure your tests follow the existing style and structure used in the project.
+Use descriptive function names and provide comments where necessary to clarify the test's purpose.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.